erikrose/parsimonious/README.rst

 Take it easy, because 0.1 is a useable but rough preview release.

 * Everything that exists works.
 Test coverage is good.
-* I don't plan on making any backward-incompatible changes to the grammar DSL in the future, so you can write grammars without fear.
+* I don't plan on making any backward-incompatible changes to the rule syntax in the future, so you can write grammars without fear.
 * It may be slow and use a lot of RAM; I haven't measured either yet.
 However, I have several macro- and micro-optimizations in mind.
 * Error reporting and debugging are nonexistent, though ``repr`` methods of things are often helpful and informative.
 I have big things planned here.
 * Grammar extensibility story is underdeveloped at the moment.
-You should be able to extend a grammar by simply concatening more rules onto its textual (DSL) representation; later rules of the same name should override previous ones.
+You should be able to extend a grammar by simply concatening more rules onto the existing ones; later rules of the same name should override previous ones.
 However, this is untested and may not be the final story.
 * I'm not in love with the ``Grammar`` API, so it may change.
   ``ExpressionFlattener`` is probably going to move or get absorbed by something else.